"Authoritative Parenting Style, what is it and how does it affect your child?"

 Warmth and Support:

-Clear Expectations: They always set clear and reasonable expectations for their children's behavior, fostering a sense of structure and consistency in the family.
+Clear Expectations: They always set clear and reasonable expectations for their children's behaviour, fostering a sense of structure and consistency in the family.

 Open Communication: They will encourage open communication and dialogue with their children, allowing for mutual respect, understanding, and trust to flourish.